Culture of Life Studies

 Dr. Halgard has 10 years experience teaching English Literature at the college level and also served as both administrator and teacher in Catholic education for 40 years.
 She was a pioneer in the homeschooling movement in Omaha, NE.

 Permission to use this lesson is granted to the immediate family or classroom of the original purchaser.
 Schools with more than one classroom using this lesson should purchase additional copies.
-If you have any questions, please contact Mary Flores at email@example.com.
+If you have any questions, please contact Susan Ciancio at firstname.lastname@example.org.

 Note: After ordering, a download link for your digital lesson packet will be delivered via email.